ESG performance in the Medtech sector: How industry leaders are shaping sustainability in 2023

 Several companies are investing in green technologies to reduce their operational energy consumption.
 For example, Smith & Nephew aims for carbon neutrality for Scope 1 and Scope 2 emissions by 2040, demonstrating a comprehensive approach to sustainability.

-Managing Scope 3 emissions in the Medtech value chain
+Managing Scope 3 Emissions in the Medtech Value Chain

 What ESG initiatives are leading Medtech companies implementing?